dotRP/dotRP_Docs/core/machravenfun.md

+# MACH & ONYX FiveM Functions

 ---
-id: Usable-Items
+## TODO
+NORMAL BLIPS in blip function

 ---

-# Usable items
+## Usable items

-This function replaces the need to add the snipped bellow for every item you want to use, the items still need to to be [IN THE DATABASE](../docs/dbitems).
+This function replaces the need to add the snipped bellow for every item you want to use, the items still need to to be [IN THE DATABASE](/dbitems.md).

 ```lua
 ESX.RegisterUsableItem('fishbait', function(source) //fishbait db item name